InternetGuru/cad/README.md

 # Coding Assignment Distribution | CAD

-> The `update.sh` script distributes a source folder or a repository _(detaching its history)_ into one or more GitLab repositories (projects).
+> The `distribute.sh` script distributes a source folder or a repository _(detaching its history)_ into one or more GitLab repositories (projects).
 To preserve the assignment's history, a separate `source` branch is used for pull requests into main branch when updated from the source using the same script.
 Additionally individual GitHub issues marked with an `assignment` label are copied into newly created repositories.

 Newly created projects are public unless a matching GitLab user is found.
 In that case, the user gains developer rights and is assigned to created issues.
 Consequently the project's visibility is set to private.